This Fact Sheet is not relevant in your region

 Deferral of some payments to HMRC

-Businesses are being given longer to make some payments to HMRC.
+Some businesses have been given longer to make certain payments to HMRC.
 This includes the following.

 - Self-Assessment payments on account that were due on 31 July 2020.